Your Language

 The second stage of Erikson's theory of psychosocial development takes place during 1 to 3 year early childhood and is focused on children developing a greater sense of personal control.

-Stage 5 Identity vs Role Confusion - Erikson’s Stages of Psychosocial Development
+Stage 5 Identity vs Role Confusion - Erikson's 5th Stage of Psychosocial Development

 Those who remain unsure of their beliefs and desires will insecure and confused about themselves and the future.